 The Final Decision: Is Headless Right for You?

-While coupled sites satisfy most business requirements, headless offers a distinct advantage when custom data models or core functionality changes are truly necessary, as it is not constrained by the platform’s prescriptive standards.
+Headless becomes advantageous only when custom data models or fundamental changes to core functionality are truly necessary, as it is unconstrained by the prescriptive standards of the platform.

 Note: These standards are the core benefit of SaaS.
 If you plan not to use them, then a SaaS platform may not be the right choice for you.